networkdynamics/PolNeAR/README.md

 This repository contains the full PolNeAR dataset, along with some software to make it easier to work with the data in Python, in case you are a Python user.
-See the section entitled "software" at the end of this README for details.
+See the section entitled "Accompanying software" at the end of this README for details.

 ## News Publishers
 PolNeAR consists of news articles from 7 US national news publishers \*: